-Based on the recommendations of the NCGC, the Board considers the Chairman Mr Simon Israel as non-independent and considers Ms Lim Cheng Cheng and Mr Phang Heng Wee, Vincent (who is the Group CEO) as non-independent.
-The other six Directors are considered independent and make up a majority of the Board.
+Based on the recommendations of the NCGC, the Board considers the Chairman, Mr Simon Israel, Ms Gan Siok Hoon and Ms Teo Swee Lian as non-independent.
+The other eight Directors are considered independent and make up a majority of the Board.
 In accordance with the Board's Code of Business Conduct and Ethics, each member of the NCGC and of the Board recused himself/herself from the deliberations on his/her independence.